-KKB regularly handles a broad array of issues relating to foods, including the implementation of new requirements under the FDA Food Safety Modernization Act, marketing clearance of new ingredients, and all types of food labeling issues.
+KKB regularly handles a broad array of issues relating to foods and beverages, including the implementation of new requirements under the FDA Food Safety Modernization Act, marketing clearance of new ingredients, and all types of food labeling issues.
 We assist clients in obtaining FDA acceptance of novel ingredients and novel health-related claims.
 We review labels and ingredients to ensure legal compliance, and provide advice on recalls and other manufacturing and safety-related issues.
 We also assist clients on handling inspections and responding to enforcement actions.
 Our areas of expertise include products outside of FDA’s usual jurisdiction, including ingredient and labeling issues for USDA-regulated meat, poultry and egg products, and alcoholic beverages.

 KKB has expertise in all aspects of food labeling for both FDA and USDA-regulated products.
 We advise on the proper naming of foods and standards of identity, federal and state requirements for net quantity of contents, the Nutrition Facts panel, ingredients lists, identification of the manufacturer/distributor, and country of origin labeling.
 We also advise on structure-function claims, nutrient content claims and health claims.
 We have submitted petitions to FDA to seek approval for such claims.